Boutique Cycling for the SoulBro

 Background

 SoulCycle was having issues convincing Gen Z and Millennials to sign up for SoulCycle classes.
-The company’s brief stated 80% of their clients were female between the ages of 25 - 44.
+The company’s brief stated 80% of their clients were females between the ages of 25 - 44.

 SoulCycle is not the only boutique cycling studio where most of their clientele skews female.
 In fact, 74% of group exercise class attendees are female.
 SoulCycle states all souls are welcome, but the previous evidence shows the only souls welcome are women.